PolymerLabs/arcs/README.md

 ### IntelliJ

 - Install IntelliJ.
 Community Edition is sufficient.
-- Open Android Studio and install the Bazel extension.
+- Open IntelliJ and install the Bazel extension.
 - Upon restarting IntelliJ, click "Import Bazel Project"
 - Select the workspace by navigating to the arcs folder, then click "Next".
 - Choose "Import project view file" and click on the three dots.